 For all suppliers, it’s our principle to be fair, and only to ask them to achieve standards that we’re willing to adhere to ourselves, and to work with them in a spirit of respect and co-operation.

 We measure and publish our progress in a holistic scorecard.
 It’s designed to ensure sustainability is embedded throughout the procurement lifecycle for the majority of our most important suppliers, and includes concrete targets for each aspect of our programme.
-We’ve summarised our performance to date in a section of the 2016 digital, annual report.
+We’ve summarised key points about our performance to date in a section of the 2016 digital, annual report.

 Our business can only be as sustainable as the products we purchase from our suppliers, and by choosing to do business with them we’re implicitly supporting their business practices.
 So, our suppliers’ performance can impact our reputation by association, which is a risk to our business.
 In a similar vein, it’s important that we listen and respond to supplier concerns to avoid interruptions to supply of the goods and services we require to run our business and to avoid reputational risk from disagreements.